-QR code (blue blocks in Fig. 12(b)) to form a right-angle triangle (green in Fig. 12(b), which can be used to estimate rotation angle α .
+Estimating the distance and angle between the screen and the camera involves taking a single photo in auto-mode in order to detect the QR code.
+The position symbols in the the QR code (blue blocks in Fig. 12(b)) to form a right-angle triangle (green in Fig. 12(b), which can be used to estimate rotation angle α .

-Locating the position markers makes it possible to extract the contours of the OR code (red in Fig. 12(c)) and measure the size of the QR code in the photo.
+Locating the position markers makes it possible to extract the contours of the QR code (red in Fig. 12(c)) and measure the size of the QR code in the photo.
 The size of the displayed QR code is fixed; therefore, it is possible to compute projection ratio M as a fraction of the length of a pixel along the both sides of the original QR code.